lkelley36/Engineering-3/README.md

 ### Reflection

 This assignment was fairly easy compared to the rest of the assignments.
 It was good practice for me because I don't use assemblies that much even though I should be.
 I learned how to calculate the center mass using a mate connector which was pretty helpful.
-To anyone who were to do this assignment, I'd say watch the video on it.
-It was really helpful, heres the link for both videos:
+To anyone who were to do this assignment, I'd say watch the videos on it.
+They were really helpful so I included the links for both videos:

 1st video: https://www.youtube.com/watch?v=0a3lqUaGofE